takuya/php-imagick-cmd-wrapper/README.md

 #### Imagick class ( in ext-imagick) is not documented in precisely.

-  Think, Can you tell how to use `png:compression-filter` in ext-imagick ?.
+  Think, Can you tell how to use 'png:compression-filter' in ext-imagick ?.
 Perhaps you can't.
-  But, there are very many `convert` samples in web. and we are trying to `system('convert a.jpg b.png')` calling with escaping shell arguments.
+  But, there are very many 'convert' samples in web. and we are trying to `system('convert a.jpg b.png')` calling with escaping shell arguments.
 What's a irritated.

 So, we need `convert` command wrapper.